Early Modern Science

 The Early Modern Science Working Group meets monthly to discuss a colleague’s work in progress or to discuss readings that are of particular interest to participants.

-Meetings are usually held at the Consortium offices in Philadelphia from 12:00 to 1:30 on first Fridays.
+Meetings are usually held at the Consortium offices in Philadelphia on first Tuesdays from 2:30 to 4:00pm Eastern Time.
 Scholars located anywhere can also participate online.

 To join this working group, click "Request group membership" at right.
 You will receive instructions for participating online or in person.

 Megan Piorko is a doctoral candidate at Georgia State University in the History department.
 Her dissertation project explores the materiality of speculative knowledge-making practices in seventeenth-century textual chymical collections.
 She has held a research fellowship at the Science History Institute and is the Student Representative to the Society for the History of Alchemy and Chemistry.

 Katherine Reinhart is the Consortium's 2019-2020 NEH Postdoctoral Fellow.
 She holds a Ph.D. in history of art from University of Cambridge.
 Her book project examines the epistemic and political functions of images in a pivotal early modern scientific institution – the Académie royale des sciences, the first scientific academy in France.
 It reveals how various types of visual material – from anatomical drawings to allegorical reliefs on coins – were an indispensible part of the Academy’s projects, as well as providing tangible evidence of the scientific ambitions of the French state.

 Our second meeting will cover "Part II: Vision" in Science in the Age of Baroque.

 Our final meeting for the fall will cover "Part III: Excess" in Science in the Age of Baroque.

 (Note Special Day) The group will being discussion of Science in the Age of the Baroque (Springer, 2012), edited by Ofer Gal and Raz Chen-Morris.
 The first set of readings will be Part I: Order.